 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
-These gains and losses are included in the statement of comprehensive income.
+These gains and losses are included in the profit or loss.
 When revalued assets are sold, amounts included in the revaluation reserve relating to that asset are transferred to retained earnings.